MARITAL PROPERTIES - ORLANDO DIVORCE ATTORNEYS

 How to Handle the Marital Property:

-There are a number of agreements that can be made in regards to the marital property.
+There are a number of agreements that can be made regarding the marital property.
 Some of the more common agreements include:

 1) Selling the property if it has any equity.